idleberg/Bootstrap-Listr/README.md

 * lighttpd: `index-file.names = ( "/myIndex.php" )` (see [documentation](http://redmine.lighttpd.net/projects/1/wiki/Docs_ModDirlisting))
 * nginx: `index myIndex.php` (see [documentation](http://nginx.org/en/docs/http/ngx_http_index_module.html))

+### Viewer

+To view images or videos in a Bootstrap modal, you can enable the viewer in the script header.
+The required Bootstrap JavaScript library will be added to your page automatically.

 ### Font Awesome

 Rather than using generic icons, you can enable [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for beautiful, file-specific icons.
 Note that this will require extra resources, hence increase the load time.